Qcucchiara/Qcucchiara/README.md

 # Hi, I’m Quentin (@Qcucchiara)

-I'm a french web developper in training is search of an apprenticeship starting early 2025 for a preiod of 18 months.
+I'm a french web developper in training is search of an apprenticeship starting early 2025 for a period of 18 months.

 ### Stack: